jsilveira94/parking-ticket-bot/README.md

 # parking-ticket-bot
 Easypark A Coruña parking ticket bot.
-Checks if your car have been fined.
+Checks if your car has been fined.

 Each time the script is executed sends a MQTT message topic `parking_ticket_bot/{CAR_PLATE}` with payload:
 * ticket_detected